There may be no more confusing car-care topic than that of tire treatments.

 Summary

-Optimum’s Opti-bond is another tire shine product, which, like Chemical Guys Silk Shine above, can replace some of your interior detailing products.
+Optimum’s Opti-bond is another product that, like Chemical Guys Silk Shine above, can replace some of your interior detailing products.
 When you’re not sure what you’ll prefer as far as application, Opti-bond Gel gives you choices.

 Armor all Extreme Tire Shine Gel

-Armor All’s Extreme Tire Shine Gel is Armor-All’s glossiest finish.
-It’s an easy-to-use gel which ships with a specially-designed foam applicator.
-You draw a line of the gel down the groove in the sponge and wipe onto your tires.
+Armor All’s Extreme Gel is Armor-All’s glossiest finish.
+It’s an easy-to-use gel that ships with a specially-designed foam applicator.
+All you need to do is draw a line of the gel down the groove in the sponge and wipe it onto your tires.

-Allowing the product to dry overnight on your tires will yield the highest level of gloss.
-Armor All’s Extreme Tire Shine Gel is an economical choice, as well.
+Allowing the product to dry overnight on your tires will yield a high-gloss shine.
+Armor All’s Extreme Gel is an economical choice, as well.

 What We Like